xy-gao/pi3-blender/README.md

 Input an image folder which contains single or multiple images, then you will get point could geometry nodes with material.

 This blender addon is based on [Pi3](https://github.com/yyfz/Pi3).
-Be careful that vggt is under non-commercial license.
+Be careful that Pi3 is under non-commercial license.

 ## Usage
 1. Download Pi3 model from operation panel.